 A few information here:

-• A branch represents, roughly speaking, a fileset within the repository (one repository can have multiple sets of files, i.e. branches).
+- A branch represents, roughly speaking, a fileset within the repository (one repository can have multiple sets of files, i.e. branches).
 The default branch, by convention, is always called master.
 It can be used, for example, for separating filesets associated with a stable and a development version of the same code.
 For now, we just take the master branch for granted - I will cover branches in a future update to this post.

-• This branch is up to date with origin/master. origin is the name of a remote (as you correctly guessed, the name of a remote location) and master is the name of the branch in the remote origin.
-This message tells you that your files are synchronized with the remote repository, to the best of your git client’s knowledge.
+. origin is the name of a remote (as you correctly guessed, the name of a remote location) and master is the name of the branch in the remote origin.
+This message tells you that your files are synchronized with the remote repository, to the best of your git client’s knowledge.- Note that git does not work in an automatic way like cloud synchronization clients such as OneDrive and Dropbox.
+Synchronization must be made explicitly via some commands we will cover later, such as

-• Note that git does not work in an automatic way like cloud synchronization clients such as OneDrive and Dropbox.
-Synchronization must be made explicitly via some commands we will cover later, such as git fetch, git pull and git push.
-That means that a change may also have happened in your remote location, but yet git is unaware of that.
+- Note that git does not work in an automatic way like cloud synchronization clients such as OneDrive and Dropbox.
+Synchronization must be made explicitly via some commands we will cover later, such as

-• The last message tells you that your working tree (the set of files that are being kept track of) is clean; that is, nothing has been modified, and nothing is staged for commit.
+- The last message tells you that your working tree (the set of files that are being kept track of) is clean; that is, nothing has been modified, and nothing is staged for commit.

-• A commit is a transaction on the git history.
+- A commit is a transaction on the git history.
 Roughly speaking, git performs version control efficiently by tracking only the changes between different commits.
 A commit then represents a set of files that were changed, along with those changes.

 Viewing the current repository log (all commits)

-git log allows you to view the latest commits that were done in the repository.
+allows you to view the latest commits that were done in the repository.
 When running it, you should see something that looks like this:

 [mbrandalero@vm git_tutorial]$ git log